HuangJingGitHub/Flexiv_CRTK/README.md

 | tcpPoseDes | goal_cp() | / | servo/interpolate_jv()/cv()/cf() |
 | / | goal_cv() | / | servo/interpolate_jr()/cr() |

-The first two columns are the Flexiv states-CRTK query commands mapping.
-The last two columns are the Flexiv methods-CRTK motion commands mapping.

 ## C++ Wrapper
 The C++ wrapper does not rely on a built Flexiv RDK.
 It only needs to include two folders from Flexiv RDK:
 - The `include/flexiv` folder containing public source code.